 Social media is an extension of marketing.
 Do not treat it differently.
 You have a business plan, a marketing plan, sales plans…you need a social media strategy and plan.
 If you’re serious about social media, give it the respect it deserves to drive real results.

 Tie your strategy to real business goals.
 Social media, although technically pretty inexpensive…takes a tremendous amount of time.
-If you’re going to spending that much time on a project or tasks…it better drive some real business results.
+If you’re going to spend that much time on a project or tasks…it better drive some real business results.
 Know what those are.

 Get Specific Goals…Kill Fluff!